What Is the Crypto ATM Buy Limit?

 If you want to buy Bitcoin, insert the cash into the appropriate slot.
 You will receive the corresponding amount of Bitcoin.
 Make sure that you do the math correctly if you want a certain quantity of Bitcoin!

 Wait for the Bitcoin withdrawal or deposit to show up in your account.
 This will take no more than five minutes at the very most.
 You can then log out of the machine and rest assured that your information has been deleted.

 It’s easier for things to go wrong during one enormous transaction.
-In the unlikely event that that particular transaction is compromised, you will lose all of your money.
-However, if you break it up into 21 $1000 transactions, a single transaction’s being compromised won’t lead to more than $1000 in damages.
+In the unlikely event that a transaction is compromised, you will lose all of your money.
+However, if you break it up into 21 $1000 transactions, a single transaction being compromised won’t lead to more than $1000 in damages.

 In the end, this is entirely your choice.
-However, a greater quantity of smaller transactions is generally the way to go.
+However, a greater number of smaller transactions is generally a better option.